 Stage 3 is designed as the next step from Stage 2, and expands allergen exposure from 3 to 9 allergens including tree nuts, sesame, wheat and soy.
 However, if your baby hasn't started allergen introduction, but is already eating solid foods, feel free to start with Stage 3.
-Continue on Stage 3 for at least 6 months.
+Continue on Stage 3 for 3 - 6 months.

 Guidelines from leading medical organizations recommend to feed your baby allergens on a daily basis.
-Our Baby Oatmeal is the best solution to follow the new leading medical guidelines that recommend introducing allergens early and often while giving your child a nutritious, healthy and easy to prepare meal.
-Ready, Set, Food!
+Our Baby Oatmeal, now available in a variety of flavors, is the best solution to follow the new leading medical guidelines that recommend introducing allergens early and often while giving your child a nutritious, healthy and easy to prepare meal.
+Ready.
+Set.
+Food!
 Baby Oatmeal contains 100% organic milled whole grain oats and includes 9 of the top allergens:

 Peanut, Egg, Milk, Wheat, Soy, Sesame, Almond (tree nut), Cashew (tree nut), and Walnut (tree nut)